sachintha88/Code-Review-Checklist-TS/README.md

 8) [ ] Use destructuring assignments for arrays and objects.
 9) [ ] Use Promises or Async/Await.
 Rejection is handled.
 10) [ ] Nested logic avoided.
+11)  [ ] Code should be declarative rather than imperative.
+Exceptions made when performance requirements make it impossible.

 ## React and TS
 1) [ ] Do components have reasonable props